khun777/eds-starter/README.md

 __TODO__:

 _must-have_
-- [ ] Session Timeout Handling
+- [x] Session Timeout Handling
 - [ ] History / Back-Button / Routing
 - [ ] Improve remember me.
 Logout should only delete the current remember me token and not all
-- [ ] extjs bug: selectPath. tab switch does not select the corresponding tree node.
-- [ ] Enhance accesslog.
+- [x] Enhance accesslog.
 Show city and ip.
 With GeoIP
 - [ ] View for all users that shows 10 last logins
 - [ ] Email template system.
 Need a nice password reset email.